hanzhang0116/hzpa-dprive-xfr-over-tls/draft-hzpa-dprive-xfr-over-tls.md

 Sections 4.1, 4.1.1 and 4.1.2 of [@RFC5936] describe guidance for AXFR clients
 and servers with regard to re-use of sessions for multiple AXFRs, AXFRs of different zones and using TCP session for other queries including SOA.

+For clarity we restate here that an AXoT client MAY use an already opened TLS connection to send a AXFR request.
+Using an existing open connection is RECOMMENDED over opening a new connection.
+(Non-AXoT session traffic can also use an open connection.)

+For clarity we additionally state here that an AXoT client MAY use an already opened TLS connection to send a SOA request.
+Using an existing open connection is RECOMMENDED over opening a new connection.

 The connection for AXFR-over-TLS SHOULD be established using port 853, as specified in [@!RFC7858], unless there is mutual agreement between the secondary and primary to use a port other than port 853 for XFR-over-TLS.

-QUESTION: Should we require that the SOA is always done on a TLS connection?
+QUESTION: Should there be a requirement that the SOA is always done on a TLS connection if the XFR is?
 For the case when no transfer is required this could be unnecessary overhead.

 ## IXoT mechanism